A gift as precise as the work.

 6000405 (Metric)6000404 (Imperial)

-The TS-2v2 is the largest of the Bridge City Tool Work’s fixed blade try squares and combines all of the features of our high-quality squares in an 8” blade length.
+The TS-2v2 is the largest.
+And combines all of the features of our high-quality squares in an 8” blade length.
 Unlike the others, we have added a laser-etched scale on both sides.

 Note: The Try Square has been designed by John Economaki with an orange insert in the handle which is loose-fitting and allows the tool to be taken apart, should it need to be re-squared.
 It also permits a secure grip when squaring stock.
 The orange insert does not affect the functionality of the tool.